On this page you will find some information that we’ve put together for Service users and carers.

 - Those who have been diagnosed with a physical illness and need some emotional support to adjust to this.

 Liaison teams will vary from hospital-to-hospital and the roles they carry out will depend on what services the general hospital have asked them to provide.
-The below diagram outlines some of the things a liaison team may provide.

 What are my rights when seeing a liaison team?